john-lyne/john-lyne.github.io/_pages/about.md

 ---
 permalink: /
-title: "Harnessing machine learning to further understand how fluids behave"
+title: "Harnessing machine learning to further our understanding of how fluids behave"
 excerpt: "About me"
 author_profile: true
 redirect_from: